Kieris/flowbite-blazor/content/forms/checkbox.md

 ### Colors

-Use the CheckColor parameter to change the color of the checkbox component.
+Use the Color parameter to change the color of the checkbox component.

 #### With validation
 ```razor